Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 The **headers** pass metadata to the server.
 The fields could be which program is placing the request, required authorization credentials, the expected format of the response, and others.

 The **body** contains the data for the server to act on.
-The body will be blank for most simple GET requests on your web browser, but will contain objects for other types of requests.
+The body will be blank for most simple GET requests on your web browser, but it will contain objects for other types of requests.

-In Windows, you can send HTTP requests to servers and see the raw responses with the command ``curl``.
+In Windows, you can send HTTP requests to servers and see the raw responses in Command Prompt with ``curl``.
+This command will add the required components for a well-structured message automatically, so at a minimum you only need to provide the endpoint.
+On execution, you'll see what has been returned in the body of the response.

 Try it with the simple HTML example in the first section of this lesson.
 The response will be the complete contents of the document, starting with ``<html>``.

     curl https://github.orbiscascade.org/systems-librarianship/_pages/includes/lesson1-example1.html